-Fifteen strains of HPV have been identified as risk factors for several cancers, including cancers of the cervix, vulva, vagina, anus, penis, mouth, and throat.
-While 90% of HPV infections heal within two years, some cases become chronic and develop into cancer, often over a period of 10 to 30 years.
-According to the CDC, HPV causes approximately 33,000 new cancers each year, about two-thirds of which occur in women, and one-third in men.
+While 90% of HPV infections go away within two years, some cases become chronic and develop into cancer, often over a period of 10 to 30 years.
+According to the CDC, HPV causes approximately 35,000 new cancers each year, about 60% of which occur in women.
 These are in addition to nearly 360,000 cases of genital warts in the U.S. each year.

 The CDC offers HPV resources and recommendations for parents, healthcare providers and partners.
 The American College of Obstetricians and Gynecologists also offers HPV resources for patients, and recommendations for healthcare providers.

 UW Health Immunization Task Force/HPV Work Group Quality Improvement Initiative

 The UW Department of Obstetrics and Gynecology is committed to preventing cancer by increasing the HPV vaccination rate at UW Health.
 As part of our efforts, providers and researchers have undertaken projects to help patients and providers better understand HPV and vaccination.

 Ashley Jennings, MD has a research and clinical focus in gynecologic diseases caused by the HPV virus.
 She has a dedicated clinic at 20 S Park to providing comprehensive care and education to patients with a history of cervical, vulvar and vaginal dysplasia.
 She is currently working on creating tools within the medical record to increase HPV vaccination.